vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 Note that vedAnta deshika could not conceive how such an object would fall _anywhere close_ to its point of origin (not just its exact location).
 So, his intuition remains wrong.

+> As a follow-up, i would like to know if there is any evidence that Swami Desika considered a local approximation for the rotating disc problem?  - @sreeki123

+It's apparent in the linearity of the examples he choses - birds (or arrows) go east or west; objects thrown up end up "somewhere" west etc.
+There he did not grasp the relative velocity of the object in air.

 ## Air resistence and falling objects
 > Regarding the experiment with objects with different mass hitting ground at same time: ...
 The objects you chose in your experiment do not have a significant mass differential to be influenced by air resistance in turn leading to a perceivable differential in descent time.
 A feather still takes longer to land than a stick or a ball.
 They would land at the same time only in vacuum.
 Swami Desika may have generalized it based on perception again. - @sreeki123